Metaverse, Metaverse, Metaverse. That seems to be one of the big terms being thrown around in the digi-space lately.

 The idea of a virtual world where people can come together, and commute is nothing new.
 Having once only been thought of as the work of science fiction novels, has now made its way to the scene as possibly one day being not just real, but a completely immersive global technology?

-The meta verse is a term that was first coined by Neal Stephenson in his novel “Snow Crash.”
+I did some digging around Google for an origin point and here’s what I found: Meta verse is a term that was first coined by Neal Stephenson in his novel “Snow Crash.”
 He narratively describes it as a collective virtual space where people can interact with each other and share information, much like the internet.

-No surprise that the metaverse is also considered to be the “Internet of Things” because it would have all sorts of virtual objects, from houses, shopping centers to transportation devices.
+The metaverse is also considered to be the “Internet of Things” because it would have all sorts of virtual objects, from houses, shopping centers to transportation devices.
 In Stephenson’s novel, the meta verse was also, much like the movie Matrix, an immersive, almost real-like experience that existed as a computer program within the minds of those plugged in.
 This environment appearing much like the real world, but with digital concepts.

 This article explores whether the idea of the metaverse is the next big thing.
 Or, that the next big thing might not be what we think it is and that it might just all be hype.